-As part of the school's safeguarding culture, the school has robust recruitment procedures that deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities in our school.
+As part of our safeguarding culture, we have robust recruitment procedures that deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities in our Setting.

-Any members of staff who are involved in the recruitment and selection process are appropriately trained in safer recruitment, covering the topics contained in Part 3 of KCSIE 2022 at a minimum.
+Any members of staff who are involved in the recruitment and selection process are appropriately trained in safer recruitment, covering the topics contained in Part 3 of KCSIE 2023 at a minimum.
 In accordance with The School Staffing (England) Regulations 2009 and the Education (Pupil Referral Units) (Application of Enactments) (England) Regulations 2007 we will ensure that at least one of the persons who conducts an interview has completed safer recruitment training recommended by the Islington Safeguarding Children Partnership and should be repeated every three years.

-The school will ensure that the safer recruitment process covers Part 3 KCSIE 2022 in relation to advertisement, application form, shortlisting, employment history and references, selection, ID, DBS checks etc.
+We will ensure that the safer recruitment process covers Part 3 KCSIE 2023 in relation to advertisement, application form, shortlisting, employment history and references, selection, ID, DBS checks etc.

-- The Governing Body will ensure that the Senior Leadership Team and at least one member of the Governing Body complete accredited Safer Recruitment Training in line with statutory requirements. - St Joseph's is responsible for ensuring that the school maintains an accurate Single Central Record (SCR).
-The SCR is a list of all staff (including supply staff), volunteers and governors and meets statutory requirements. - We expect all staff and volunteers to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings. - As part of the shortlisting process statutory guidance states the school should consider carrying out an online search as part of due diligence to help identify any incidents or issues that have happened that may be publicly available online and to explore this with the applicant at interview.
+- The Governing Body will ensure that the Senior Leadership Team and at least one member of the Governing Body complete accredited Safer Recruitment Training in line with statutory requirements. - We are responsible for ensuring that the Setting maintains an accurate Single Central Record (SCR).
+The SCR is a list of all staff (including supply staff), volunteers and governors and meets statutory requirements. - We expect all staff and volunteers to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings. - As part of the shortlisting process statutory guidance states that we should consider carrying out an online search as part of due diligence to help identify any incidents or issues that have happened that ma be publicly available online and to explore this with the applicant at interview.
+Shortlisted candidates will be notified about this and asked to provide their online identities.